PKlknr/svatic/README.md

     {filter: filename => filename.includes('src/img'), task: images},
   ],

-  afterBuild, // (noop) - function that is called after each build
+  afterBuild, // (noop) - function that is called after each build.
+First
+              // param is error if apllicable

   // servorOptions are passed to servor
   servorOptions: {port: 3000},